 Driver Education weekends are a chance to meet fellow Porsche owners and track enthusiasts.

 Participants are assigned to run groups according to speed and experience.
 New or novice drivers are typically placed in Run Group 1 where speeds are lower so as not to be intimated by experienced drivers or “zoomy” cars.
 Run groups range in size from 20 to 30 cars and are allowed on track at scheduled times.
-A typical session lasts about 20 – 30 minutes with shorter sessions in the morning and longer one s in the afternoon.
+A typical session lasts about 20 – 30 minutes with shorter sessions in the morning and longer ones in the afternoon.

 Participation in Nord Stern HPDE events requires drivers to have had prior training through the Club’s Driver Training school or another PCA regional training program.
-If you are a visiting participant from another club such as the Glacier Lakes Audi Club, North Star BMW, Central Minnesota Corvettes, or another car club that offers formal performance driving training, submit a copy of your certification or have your driving Instructor contact the Registrar or Nord Stern’s Chief Driving Instructor.
+If you are a visiting participant from another club such as the Glacier Lakes Audi Club, North Star BMW, Central Minnesota Corvettes, or another car club that offers formal performance driver training, submit a copy of your certification or have your driving Instructor contact the Registrar or Nord Stern’s Chief Driving Instructor.
 If you hold an active racing license from any of the sanctioning bodies you certainly qualify for HPDE participation.

 Prior to every track event you need to prepare your car as well as yourself.

 - Go through your car looking for operational soundness; especially the tires and brake pads for wear.
 Use the annual tech form for guidance.